OpenEngineer/remotePLC/README.md

 * `LOG_INTERVAL`  save a record to the log every this many cycles

 ## Example 1
-The configuration file in this example takes three numbers from an HTTP GET request on port 8080, then these are written to the 0th position of a file:
+The configuration file in this example takes three numbers from an HTTP GET request on port 8080, then these are written to the 0th position of `output.dat`:
 ```
 x HttpInput 8080 3
 l Line x y